-Share code: PMV $\bullet$ ISIN: ZAE000039277 $\bullet$ ("Primeserv" or "the Company")
+Share code: PMV • ISIN: ZAE000039277 • ("Primeserv" or "the Company")

-For the use by certificated or "own name" dematerialised shareholders of Primeserv for the annual general meeting of Primeserv Group Limited to be held at Protea Hotel Wanderers, Corner of Corlett Drive and Rudd Road at 09:30 on 23 November 2018 ("the annual general meeting").
+For the use by certificated or "own name" dematerialised shareholders of Primeserv for the Annual General Meeting of Primeserv Group Limited to be held at Protea Hotel Wanderers, Corner of Corlett Drive and Rudd Road at 09:30 on 29 November 2019 ("the Annual General Meeting").

-If shareholders have dematerialised their shares with a Central Securities Depository Participant ("CSDP") or broker (other than not own name dematerialised shareholders) they must arrange with the CSDP or broker to provide them with the necessary letter of representation to attend the annual general meeting or the shareholder must instruct them as to how they wish to vote in this regard.
+If shareholders have dematerialised their shares with a Central Securities Depository Participant ("CSDP") or broker (other than not own name dematerialised shareholders) they must arrange with the CSDP or broker to provide them with the necessary letter of representation to attend the Annual General Meeting or the shareholder must instruct them as to how they wish to vote in this regard.
 This must be done in term of the agreement entered into between the shareholder and the CSDP or broker in the manner and cut-off time stipulated therein.

-(Name/s in block letters)
+I/W de (Na me/s in b lock letters

-of (address)
+of (address

-being the registered holders of ordinary shares in Primeserv, do hereby appoint
+bei ng the registered holders of ordinary shares in Primese rv, do her eby appoin

-1. or failing him/her,
+1. or, failing him ng him/he

-2. or failing him/her,
+2. or, faili ing him/he

-3. the Chairperson of the annual general meeting as my/our proxy to act for me/us and on my/our behalf at the general meeting which will be held for the purposes of considering, and if deemed fit, with or without modification, the resolutions to be proposed thereat and at any adjournment thereof, and to vote for and/or against the resolutions and/or abstain from voting in respect of the ordinary shares registered in my/our name/s, in accordance with the following instructions (see note 1, overleaf).
+3. the Chairman of the Annual General Meeting as my/our proxy to act for me/us and on my/our beha held for the purposes of considering, and if deemed fit, with or without modification, the resolutions any adjournment thereof, and to vote for and/or against the resolutions and/or abstain from voting in registered in my/our name/s, in accordance with the following instructions (see Note 1, overleaf). to be pro posed the ereat and a

-Number of votes (one vote per ordinary share) For Against Abstain 1.
-Resolution number 1 - To confirm the appointment of Mazars as independent auditors of the Company and M Patel as the designated auditor for the following year 2.
-Resolution number 2 - To confirm the re-appointment as director of CS Ntshingila З. Resolution number 3 - To elect as members of the Audit, Governance and Risk Committee 3.1 DL Rose 3.2 CS Ntshingila 4.
-Resolution number 4 - General authority to issue shares for cash 5.
-Resolution number 5 - Endorsement of the Remuneration Policy 6.
-Resolution number 6 - Endorsement of the Remuneration Implementation Report 7.
-Resolution number 7 - Authority for directors or Company Secretary to implement the resolutions 8.
-Special resolution number 1 - To confirm the non-executive directors' remuneration for 2018 9.
-Special resolution number 2 - To confirm the non-executive directors' remuneration for 2019 10.
-Special resolution number 3 - Authority to provide financial assistance to related or inter- related companies of the Company 11.
-Special resolution number 4 - General authority to repurchase shares Signe on on 2018 Signa iture
+Number of votes

+e per ordin

+For Against Abstain

+1. Resolution number 1 - To confirm the appointment of Mazars as independent auditors of the Company and M Patel as the designated auditor for the following year

+2. Resolution number 2 - To confirm the appointment as director

+2.1 B Kali

+2.2 LM Maisela

+3. Resolution number 3 - To elect the members of the Audit, Governance and Risk Committee

+3.1 DL Rose

+3.2 LM Maisela

+3.3 B Kali

+4. Resolution number 4 - General Authority to Issue Shares for Cash

+5. Resolution number 5 - Endorsement of the Remuneration Policy

+6. Resolution number 6 - Endorsement of the Implementation of the Remuneration Policy

+7. Resolution number 7 - Authority for directors or Company Secretary to implement the resolutions

+8. Special resolution number 1 - To confirm the remuneration of the non-executive directors for 2018 and 2019

+9. Special resolution number 2 - To confirm the remuneration of the non-executive directors for 2020

+10 Special resolution number 3 - Authority to provide financial assistance to related or inter-related companies of the Company

+11. Special resolution number 4 - General Authority to repurchase shares

+Sig ned at on 2019

+Signatur

-Assisted by me (where applicable)
+Ass isted by me (where applicable)

-Please indicate whether you elect to receive documents electronically at the email address inserted below by ticking the appropriate box
+Ple ase indicate whether you elect to receive documents electronically at the email address inserted below b y ticking the appro priate box

+YES N 10

+C:~ nature